mathigon/textbooks/content/sequences/content.md

 ::: column.grow

 The reason for this pattern becomes apparent if we actually draw a square.
-Every step adds one row and onw column.
+Every step adds one row and one column.
 The size of these “corners” starts at 1 and increases by 2 at every step – thereby forming the sequence of odd numbers.

 This also means that the *n*th square number is just the sum of the first *n*